 Ginseng regulates stress, activates the psyche and removes the psychic feeling of fatigue ( Kim2003iii , Yoshimura1988ace , Kim2003egs ).
 Gssd.
-20 (S) Rg 2 improved learning and memory in rats and restricted experimental disturbance of the psyche ( Ma1993e2c ).
+20 (S) Rg2 improved learning and memory in rats and restricted experimental disturbance of the psyche ( Ma1993e2c ).
 The use of ginseng in the context of psychiatric treatment is discussed by Wilkie1994grj .
-Consideration has also been given to the use of ginseng in Alzheimer's disease , which grossly disturbs thought.
-I've been wearing high doses of ginseng (up to 30g a day for 2 weeks) for long periods of time in the form of hyperactivity and irritation.
-However, in the mouse studies, Yoshimura , however, observed a decrease in aggression of panaxoside Rb 1 after pancreatic extract, while panaxoside Rg1 increased aggressivity.
-(The adverse effects of the content are typical of ginseng.)
+Consideration has also been given to the use of ginseng in Alzheimer's disease , which grossly disturbs thinking.
+I was wearing a very high dose of ginseng (up to 30g a day for 2 weeks) for signs of hyperactivity and irritation.
+However, the mouse Yoshimurassa study observed aggression reduction of panaxoside Rb 1 after pancreatic extract, while panaxoside Rg1 increased aggressivity.
+(The adverse effects of content are typical for ginseng.)

 Clinical studies confirming the nootropic effects of ginseng

-- Standardized ginseng extract G115 improved work memory and subjective mental well-being of healthy young probands (30 volunteers, 8 days 200 and 400 mg extract, Reay2010pgg , tests from this and a few other publications mentioned here, manufactured by G115, Boehringer Ingelheim).
+- Standardized ginseng extract G115 improved work memory and subjective mental well-being of healthy young probands (30 volunteers, 8 days after 200 and 400 mg extract, Reay2010pgg , tests from this and a few other publications mentioned here by G115, Boehringer Ingelheim).

-- Ginseng Korea Insam and G115 extract improved attention, intelligence ( numeracy , logic) and response time (16 probands, Angelo1986dpc ).
+- Ginseng Korea Insam and G115 extract improved attention, intelligence (numeracy tasks, logic) and response time (16 probands, Angelo1986dpc ).

-- In young probands, ginseng improved performance in a ten-minute stress test ( Reay2006epg )
+- In young probes, ginseng improved performance in a ten-minute stress test ( Reay2006epg )

 - The combination of ginseng and ginkgo biloba improved mental performance in detailed psychosocials ( Kennedy2002mcm ).